 Bladder stones can cause partial or complete blockage of the urethra which is a serious problem and requires immediate veterinary attention.

 Dogs suffering from chronic kidney failure drink water excessively.
 The result?
 They urinate frequently and excessively.

 The color of the urine is usually rather pale.
 Other signs and symptoms of canine kidney failure include dehydration, appetite loss and weight loss, depression, and dry haircoat.

 Diabetes mellitus (sugar diabetes) also causes a dog to drink more water and urinate more frequently.
 Other symptoms of canine diabetes include a gain in appetite but weight loss.

-Certain liver diseases such as liver shunt or inflammation of the liver cause a dog to drink more.
-The result?
-Frequent urination.
+Some canine liver diseases such as liver shunt or inflammation of the liver cause a dog to drink more, which again results in frequent urination.
 Other symptoms associated with liver disease in dogs include appetite loss, lethargy, diarrhea, and vomiting.

 Vaginal tumors (usually occur in older female unspayed dogs) can also cause frequent urination.
 Other symptoms associated with this problem include vaginal discharge or bleeding, a mass protruding through the vulvar lips, and frequent licking at the vulva.

 Besides the above diseases, dog frequent urination can also be caused by:

 Some forms of poisoning – methylxanthines (chocolate) and organophosphates (poison baits) – can cause frequent urination in dogs.